Did God Really Need Ten Plagues?

 Ten colorful and unique plagues... was that really so necessary?
-Or was there a deeper theological significance behind why God sent all ten plagues?
+Or was there a deeper theological significance behind why God sent all ten plagues to Egypt?

-In this week's video, Rabbi Fohrman explores the final plagues, and argues that God played off of Pharaoh's ego to show Pharaoh, the people of Egypt and the people of Israel that only God is all-powerful.
-Through this explanation, we uncover the significance of why God needed to send all ten plagues, and nothing less.
+In this week's video, Rabbi Fohrman explores the final plagues and argues that God played off of Pharaoh's ego to show Pharaoh, the people of Egypt and the people of Israel that only God is all-powerful.
+Through this explanation, we uncover the significance and meaning of why God needed to send all ten plagues – and nothing less.

 Gone is the idea that Egypt shall know this.
 It's that you should know.
 You should be able to tell your kids how I played with them.
 There is nothing educational about this anymore, at least not for Egypt, maybe for the Jews.
 'You should know that I am God.'

 Why did the agenda shift?
 Why is the Almighty giving up, as it were, upon plan A – educating Egypt?
 And the answer seems to be, Pharaoh himself has given up on that.

 At the end of the seventh plague in last week's parsha, Pharaoh had finally recognized the truth.
 For the first time, he had understood "HaShem ha-tzadik v'ani v'ammi ha-reshaim."
 For the first time, the Almighty was actually the righteous One and me and my people were wicked.
 He'd understood that his defiance of God was a sin.
 "Chatati ha-pa'am," he says.
 "I have sinned this time."